 “Dr. Death” is the terrifying true story of Dr. Christopher Duntsch, a Dallas neurosurgeon.
 Bad back?
 Chronic pain?
 Don’t go under this doctor’s knife.
 Dr. Duntsch had a nasty habit of turning spine surgeries into grisly hack jobs (that only some of his patients survived).
 “Dr. Death” is the story of a dangerous doctor – and the whistleblowers who took him down.

 Listen from beginning to end.

-Podcaster Justin McElroy and Dr. Sydnee McElroy take listeners on a tour of the horrible things people have been doing to their bodies for centuries.
+Podcaster Justin McElroy and Dr. Sydnee McElroy take listeners on a tour of the messed-up things people have been doing to their bodies for centuries.
 “Sawbones” is a podcast about medical history – particularly about the strangest parts of medical history.
 Due to its proximity to sheer body horror, some of the episodes get especially ghoulish – though the McElroys endeavor to make it as light-hearted as possible.

 “Stuff You Missed in History Class” is a venerable old podcast with a huge back catalog of episodes for new listeners to trawl through.
 For most of the year, “Stuff You Missed in History Class” is a calm, well-researched podcast about the forgotten corners of history.
 But every October, they deliver a series of new Halloween podcasts.
 Hosts Tracy V. Wilson and Holly Frey tell spooky stories about historical ghosts, haunted houses, colonial vampires and the history of Halloween pop culture.

 Recommended episodes: The Allegedly Haunted Island of Poveglia, New England Vampire Panic, Edward Gorey, Building Disneyland’s Haunted Mansion, A Cruise Through History’s Ghost Ships, Ghosts of History: Versailles (This episode is over ten years old!)